 There is a 30% coursework component which offers you the opportunity to use your own photographic, design and written skills to create original media products in a multimedia context.
 Components 1 (35%) and 2 (35%) are externally assessed through written examination with some unseen material.

 You will develop a range of transferable skills including communication and numeracy.
 Technical skills will be developed through the coursework production component and the examined components will develop analytical and evaluative skills.
 Wider skills such as time-management, independent study, organisation and working to deadlines are an integral part of the course.

 Work experience is an essential element of your Study Programme and you will be supported to secure a five day work experience placement.
 This will allow you to gain first hand exposure to the sector you wish to work in, start to develop key employability skills and most importantly confirm your career goals.
-Previous placements for media students have included the BBC, Sky Sports and Sky News, MUTV, the MEN, Lime Pictures, Bury and Rochdale FC marketing and press departments, Company Pictures (Skins and Shameless), Shed Productions (Waterloo Road), XFM, Pink Productions, Key 103, Channel M, Radio 1, Gate Films, the Rochdale Observer, the Bury Times, Tower FM and Xplode magazine.
+Previous placements for media students have included the BBC, Sky Sports and Sky News, MUTV, the MEN, Lime Pictures, Bury and Rochdale FC marketing and press departments, Company Pictures (Skins and Shameless), Shed Productions (Waterloo Road), Key 103, Radio 1, Rochdale Observer, Bury Times, Tower FM and Xplode magazine.

 Your Study Programme will support personal development to ensure you make good progress and acquire the skills required for successful progression to employment, an apprenticeship or higher education.
 Enrichment includes guest speakers (including former students working in the media industries) and trips/visits.
 Previous media/film trips have included the Media careers convention at G-Mex, the BBC, Media City, Warner Bros Studios, Aesthetica Film Festival and Futuroscope (Poitiers).